-This is an exciting edge of Design practice around the world, with Aotearoa New Zealand increasingly becoming a research and development ground for exciting wellbeing initiatives, several of will I get from the Wellbeing
+This is an exciting edge of design practice around the world, with Aotearoa New Zealand increasingly becoming a research and development ground for exciting wellbeing initiatives, several of wellbeing which are being developed by people who have been involved with Lifehack's programmes.
+By getting involved in this challenge, you have the opportunity to join a bold group of leaders who are exercising their skills and talents to make the world a better place.